 The New Town Hall of Ptuj was built in the years 1906 – 1908 to plans by architect Max Freiherr von Ferstel.
 Max Ferstel is the son of Heinrich Freiherr von Ferstel, who is known for numerous buildings in the style of historicism in Vienna.
 [German]

 The Baroque church attached to Olimje Castle was built between 1665 and 1675.
-At the side chapel I discovered a statue dedicted to Saint Anthony the Great.
+At the side chapel, I discovere a statue dedicated to Saint Anthony the Great.
 One attribute of this saint is the pig, which can be seen lying at his feet.

-In the first moment I was surprised to see embrasures at this edifice of the former curacy but later I learned the Baroque building was errected on the walls of a former defence tower.
+In the first moment I was surprised to see embrasures at this edifice of the former curacy but later I learned the Baroque building was erected on top of the walls of a former defence tower.
 The fresco above the richly ornamented portal depicts Saint Nicholas, to whom the nearby church is consecrated.

 A delicacy of Portorož is the salt-flower cake (Torta Solni cvet).
 Portorož is known for the Sečovlje Saltworks (Sečoveljske soline) where salt is still produced in a traditional way.
 The depicted cake I had at the Café Central, a café of the LifeClass Hotels & Spa.